London

 41

-A 30-room townhouse facing Buckingham Palace, where private-apartment service replaces the lobby.
+A 30-room townhouse facing Buckingham Palace, where private apartment service replaces the lobby.

 41 occupies a discreet address a stone's throw from Buckingham Palace, without lobby or desk.
 You're greeted by name.
 A personal butler manages the entire stay, from pressing to restaurant booked in 10 minutes.
 The 30 rooms blend dark wood panelling, black and white marble, king-size beds in Egyptian linen.
 The Executive Lounge serves champagne and canapés all day, no supplement.
-From 458 € a night, we pay as much for the service as the address.
+From 458 € per night, we pay as much for the service as the address.
 Our verdict: a model of London discretion, perfect for those fleeing grand palaces ✨

 What makes this hotel unique